GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 *   [Configuring OAuth Consent Screen](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#oauth-configure)
 *   [Creating OAuth Credentials](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#oauth-credentials)
   * Ensure you have set the OAuth authorized redirect URIs:
+      * **URI will be added AFTER creating the OAuth Credentials as the Client ID will not be available before then**
       * Required URI: https://iap.googleapis.com/v1/oauth/clientIds/CLIENT_ID:handleRedirect
       * Where CLIENT_ID is your OAuth Client ID